-The Kraken was also mentioned in the first edition of Systema Naturae , a taxonomic classification of living organisms by the Swedish botanist, physician, and zoologist Carolus Linnaeus.
+The Kraken was also mentioned in the first edition of Systema Naturae (1735), a taxonomic classification of living organisms by the Swedish botanist, physician, and zoologist Carolus Linnaeus.
 He classified the Kraken as a cephalopod, designating the scientific name Microcosmus marinus .
-Although any mention to Kraken was omitted in later editions of the Systema Naturae , Linnaeus described it in his later work, Fauna Suecica , as a "unique monster" that "is said to inhabit the seas of Norway, but I have not seen this animal".
+Although any mention to Kraken was omitted in later editions of the Systema Naturae , Linnaeus described it in his later work, Fauna Suecica (1746), as a "unique monster" that "is said to inhabit the seas of Norway, but I have not seen this animal".

-Although the Kraken was usually described as a giant octopus or squid , it has also been described as a "crab-like" creature.
-It was believed to cause large whirlpools.
+Although the Kraken was usually described as looking like a giant octopus or squid , which is probably what the legendary monster is based on, it has also been described as a "crab-like" creature that was believed to cause large whirlpools.
 The Swedish author Jacob Wallenberg described the Kraken in the 1781 work Min son på galejan ("My son on the galley") as follows:

 "Gradually, Kraken ascends to the surface, and when he is at ten to twelve fathoms, the boats had better move out of his vicinity, as he will shortly thereafter burst up, like a floating island, spurting water from his dreadful nostrils and making ring waves around him, which can reach many miles.
 Could one doubt that this is the Leviathan of Job?"